How to Talk About Yourself on a Date

 Congratulations!
 You’ve got yourself a date.
 Your look is on lock.
-You’re ready with a thoughtful take on why your favorite movie is Tommy Boy, and a working knowledge of how to navigate a wine list.
+You’re ready with a thoughtful take on your favorite movie (Tommy Boy), and a working knowledge of how to navigate a wine list.

-Learn how to talk about yourself on dates can feel tricky.
-You want to figure out how to be yourself in a way that’s engaging (so you net yourself a second date!).
+But I get it.
+Learning how to talk about yourself on dates can feel tricky.
+You want to be yourself in a way that’s engaging (so you net yourself a second date!) without trying too hard.

 Being authentic while also putting your best foot forward on a date isn’t always easy.

 But you can do it!
 Ultimately, a woman wants to know you like yourself and the life you’ve created.
 Otherwise, why would she stick around to be a part of it?

 Keep scrolling to learn how to respond to “Tell me about yourself” on a date:

 How to talk about yourself on a date Tip #1

 On an early date, you’re both thinking: Is this someone I want to be around all the time?
 You don’t have to be constantly sunny and cheerful, of course, but it makes sense to project enthusiasm, rather than negativity.

 For instance, one of the first things people talk about on dates is their jobs.
 So when a woman asks, “What do you do?” for the love of god, don’t answer with something womp womp-y like, “Are you ready for a nap?”

 Ha ha ha, oh your career, the thing you spend a majority of your waking hours is so dull you feel compelled to warn a listener they’ll literally become catatonic if you talk about it?
 That’s so fun and sexy!